gavinlyonsrepo/Display_Lib_RPI/README.md

 ### Older versions

-The last version of Display_lib_RPI (V1.3.0) which used the bcm2835 library as a low level interface is in releases and can still be downloaded and used.
+A previous version of Display_lib_RPI (V1.3.0) which used the bcm2835 library as a low level interface is in releases and can still be downloaded and used.
 Version 1.3.0 will NOT work on raspberry pi 5 and uses direct register access.
+It will only work on raspberry pi < 5.